bchucs/hack-challenge-backend/README.md

 ## Overview
 A Flask-based backend service that aggregates news articles from Cornell and Ithaca news outlets via RSS feeds and web scraping.
 Features include user authentication, article saving, and text-to-speech generation for articles.

+## News Sources

+The application aggregates news from:
+- The Cornell Daily Sun
+- 14850 Magazine
+- The Ithaca Voice
+- Cornell Chronicle (40+ different categories and colleges)

 ## Features
 - Automated RSS feed aggregation from 40+ Cornell and local news sources
 - Web scraping for full article content